England's 14th oldest university, the University of Hull, is an ambitious institution that strives to inspire future world-changing leaders.

 Hull's motto, Lampada Ferens, means ‘carrying the light of learning,' and the university is proud to have been making a global impact and challenging the way people think for 90 years.

-On the east coast of England near stunning countryside and coastlines, the city of Hull has inspired great names such as JRR Tolkien and Hull-born Olympian Luke Campbell.
+On the east coast of England near stunning countryside and coastlines, the city of Hull has inspired great names such as JRR Tolkien and Luke Campbell.
 Students will have plenty to enjoy in the surrounding area, such as concert venues, art galleries, museums, cinemas, shopping centres and even a trampoline park.

-A direct train to London takes under three hours and Manchester or Birmingham is just two and a half hours away.
+A direct train to London takes under three hours and Birmingham is just two and a half hours away.
 York and Leeds can both be reached in an hour and the seaside resorts of Bridlington, Scarborough and Whitby are also nearby.